This article has been updated to reflect the 2019 HRMI data.

 Australia’s recent decision not to allow Chelsea Manning into the country on her speaking tour is something that may affect its scores on freedom of expression and opinion in our next survey.

-However, in the current data, which captures the situation in the first half of 2017, you can see in the radar chart at the top of this article that Australia’s score on this human right is already 6.7/10.
+However, in the current data, which captures the situation in 2018, you can see in the chart at the top of this article that Australia’s score on this human right is 6.3/10.
 One recent law that may have influenced this score is the Australian Border Force Act 2015 that made it a crime for offshore detention workers (except medical staff) to reveal abuses committed against asylum seekers.

 Looking ahead, there are concerns that Australia’s performance in the area of freedom of opinion and expression could slip further.
-The recently passed Espionage and Foreign Interference Act and the proposed Electoral Funding and Disclosure Reform Bill threaten to further impede the work of journalists, whistleblowers, human rights activists, charities, and others working to share information in the public interest.
+The recently passed Espionage and Foreign Interference Act and Electoral Legislation Amendment (Electoral Funding and Disclosure Reform) Act threaten to further impede the work of journalists, whistleblowers, human rights activists, charities, and others working to share information in the public interest.

-HRMI’s data on this human right is illustrated in the chart below.
-While Australia’s performance is above that of most countries in the pilot sample, there are a number of countries doing much better, including Liberia (LBR), Nepal (NPL), New Zealand (NZL), and the United Kingdom (GBR).
+HRMI’s comparison of 19 countries’ performance on this human right is illustrated in the chart below.
+While Australia’s performance is above that of most countries in the survey, New Zealand and the United Kingdom do better.

 Overall, the rights of Indigenous people and those seeking asylum in Australia feature prominently amongst Australia’s human rights concerns – in Human Rights Measurement Initiative data, in the media, and in social conscience.